brimdata/super/book/src/command/options.md

 * `-h` display help
 * `-help` display help
 * `-hidden` show hidden options
+* `-signals` catch `SIGINT`, `SIGTERM`, and `SIGPIPE` and exit gracefully
 * `-version` print version and exit

+The `-signals` option is off by default except for `super db serve`, which always enables the catching of `SIGINT` and `SIGTERM` (but not `SIGPIPE`).
+When `-signals` is enabled, the `super` command is interrupted but continues to a natural stopping point (e.g., flushing partial output files, removing spill file from temp).
+In the current implementation, this can be unpredictably long so the default is to exit immediately, potentially leaving behind corrupt outputs etc.

 ## Query